lgaudencio/geography-quiz/README.md

 Testing was also performed on the ‘X’ located on the top right of the modal and the ‘Ok’ button located at the footer of the modal.
 It is expected that when the user clicks on either of them, the modal shall close.
 Testing was conducted separately, for obvious reasons, but both elements behaved as expected, they both successfully closed the modal.

+### Play Game (’Get Started!’)
+Button

+Testing was performed on the ‘Get Started!’ button to ensure that when the user clicks it, it takes them to the page where they can select the difficulty mode they wish to play on.
+Testing was performed by clicking on the button.
+The button functions as expected, by taking the user to select their preferred difficulty mode.

 ## Deployment